dadadev88/jmockver/examples/README.md

 ### JMockver schema
 You can use the JMockver schema to get autocompletion and type safety.
 You set the `$schema` property into JSON Mock files with value `https://raw.githubusercontent.com/dadadev88/jmockver/master/jmockver-schema.json` (you can see in example files)

-Also, you can download the schema file and import into your editor to get autocompletion and type safety.
+Also, you can download the schema file and import into your editor.

 #### VSCode example, add this into main object of your settings.json
 ```jsonc